-Robyn Curnow is a CNN anchor and host of International Desk with Robyn Curnow, which airs weekdays at 11am ET and 12pm ET on CNN International.
+Robyn Curnow is a CNN anchor and host of International Desk with Robyn Curnow, which airs weekdays at 11am ET on CNN International.

 Additionally, Curnow has anchored CNN's coverage of Pope Francis, the 2016 Olympic Games in Rio and interviewed astronauts in the International Space Station.